 Copying wordings and ideas from published sources

-If students copy words or ideas from a published source straight into their assignment without acknowledging the source – then this is plagiarism.
-Students can also plagiarise when they copy ideas by making a summary or a paraphrase of the original text (that is, by writing it in a different way) without acknowledging the source of the original idea or words.
+If students copy words or ideas from a published source straight into their assignment without acknowledging the source, this is plagiarism.
+Students can also plagiarise when they copy ideas by making a summary or paraphrasing the original text (that is, by writing it differently) without acknowledging the source of the original idea or words.

 Copying from other students

-Students plagiarise in written work and in practical work by copying another student’s work and then claiming or pretending that it is their own.
+Students plagiarise in written and practical work by copying another student's work and then claiming or pretending it is their own.

 Working too closely with other students

-Students designing new objects will draw on others’ ideas and be inspired by their creativity, however the work they hand in must be something that was created by the student him/herself.
-This means students will need to modify, develop or change the ideas drawn from others in order to make them their own.
+Students designing new objects will draw on others ideas and be inspired by their creativity, however the work they hand in must be created by the student themself.
+This means students will need to modify, develop or change the ideas drawn from others to make them their own.

 How to avoid plagiarism

-To avoid committing plagiarism, always provide a source as soon as you make use of other people's research results, ideas or arguments.
-You also need to learn academic writing in order to know how to process information properly from different sources.
-You will also get information from your teachers what you need to consider when writing an assignment or other kinds of work.
+To avoid plagiarism, always provide a source as soon as you use other people's research results, ideas or arguments.
+You also need to learn academic writing to know how to process information properly from different sources.
+You will also get information from your teachers about what to consider when writing an assignment or other work.

 Suspicion of cheating or plagiarism